cotes2020/jekyll-theme-chirpy/_posts/2023-01-01-geometric-analysis-harmonic-oscillators-part-2.md

 tags: [harmonic oscillators, phase space, tensors]
 ---

 In [A Brief Geometric Analysis of Harmonic Oscillators]({% post_url 2022-01-21-geometric-analysis-harmonic-oscillators %}), we examined how a convenient choice of phase space for the motion of a harmonic oscillator reveals its periodicity, without explicitly solving the equation of motion (Hooke's law).
-Here, we will apply the same intuition but in the language of tensor algebra, greatly compactifying the mathematical argument.
+Here, we will apply the same intuition but in the language of tensor algebra, introducing greater rigour as well as economy of notation.

 ## Prior knowledge is power